lightbend/kalix-jvm-sdk/samples/java-customer-registry-quickstart/README.md

-Finally, you can or use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `mvn deploy` which will also conveniently package and publish your docker image prior to deployment, or by first packaging and publishing the docker image through `mvn package docker:push`  and then deploying the image through the `akkasls` CLI or via the web interface.
+Finally, you can or use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `mvn deploy` which will also conveniently package and publish your docker image prior to deployment, or by first packaging and publishing the docker image through `mvn clean package docker:push -DskipTests` and then deploying the image through the `akkasls` CLI or via the web interface.